Chapter 3 Getting Started with Reactis

 is for you to provide them.
 To enter this mode of

-Upon selecting this input mode, a Next Input Values dialog appears, as shown in Figure 3.10, that allows you to specify the input values for the next simulation step.
-Each top-level inport of the model has a row in the dialog containing five columns; these determine the next input value for the corresponding inport as follows.
+Upon selecting this input mode, a Next Input Values dialog appears (as shown in Figure 3.10).
+This dialog lets you to specify the input values for the next simulation step and see the values computed for outputs and test points.
+Initially, each top-level inport of the model has a row in the dialog.
+You can remove inputs from the dialog or add outputs, test points, and configuration variables by clicking the gear button ( ) in the toolbar of the Next Input Values dialog.
+The row for each inport has six columns that determine the next input value for the corresponding inport as follows.

 3.4.6 Controlling Inputs with Virtual Sources